disequilibriums/writerbot-quickquide/projects.md

 If you would like to keep track of your wordcount for a specific project, you can set up a nifty little project card to keep track of things!<br><br>

-## 1. If you want to hide messages related to project setup, you can toggle off project command visibility using /preferences toggle:<br><br>
+## If you want to hide messages related to project setup, you can toggle off project command visibility using /preferences toggle:<br><br>

+1. type `/preferences toggle` and select the bot command that comes up:
 ![img](/img/1_preftoggle.png)<br><br>

+2. Select 'Project Command Visibility' from the list of suggestions:
 ![img](/img/2_preftoggle.png)<br><br>
 ![img](/img/3_preftoggle.png)<br><br>

+3. Hit enter.
+You should see a message that says your project command visibility is now set to Hidden:
 ![img](/img/4_preftoggle.png)<br><br>

 **Note: make sure it says your profile visibility was set to 'Hidden', not 'Visible'.
 If it says 'Visible', re-do the above steps:**<br>